Unity-Environmental-University/LXD-Documentation/SME Orientation/SME-Orientation-Overview.md

 Understand how all course elements—outcomes, graded activities, learning materials, and media—work together to support student learning.

 ### Overview / Script
-Courses at Unity Environmental University are very regular in structure, which is only possible because we have exacting standards for how
+Courses at Unity Environmental University are very regular in structure, which is only possible because we have exacting standards.
+You may brush up against these in your development; it's possible they may even irritate you (though many find the consistency useful).
+Just know that they're there for a reason.
+Our students can traverse different subjects, programs, and even SEBUs without feeling lost.
+A **huge** factor in our success is that the course design itself takes up as little cognitive load, freeing up more bandwidth for students to devote to their studies.

+So, in this section you'll be introduced to some of the taxonomy we apply to differentiate between and optimize the distinct components of our courses.
+How are discussions different from assignments, and why are discussions so prescriptive about that initial post?
+Why do we have quizzes but not exams?
+And so on.

 **Key Concepts:**
 - The alignment chain from program outcomes to daily activities